Mauro Massironi

 Mauro Massironi (born 11 November 1979, in Vimercate) is an Italian racing driver.
 He has competed in such series as Porsche Supercup, Eurocup Formula Renault 2.0 and the British Formula Three Championship.
 His active racing career dates back to 2000, driving a Tatuus FR2000 (Renault) for B&B Birel.
-In 2006, he was the champion of the Italian Formula Three Championship for Passoli Racing, when he drive a Dallara F304 (Opel).
+In 2006, he was the champion of the Italian Formula Three Championship for Passoli Racing, when he drove a Dallara F304 (Opel).